darktjm/gamesup/README.md

   - It deletes the saved process ID/game name.

-The dogame script accepts (and eats) several options before the game name and its arguments:
+The `dogame` script accepts (and eats) several options before the game name and its arguments:

-   - -c -> change to the game's parent directory
+   - `-c` -> change to the game's parent directory
-   - -d -> use next parameter as "executable name" for determination of dir
+   - `-d` -> use next parameter as "executable name" for determination of dir
-   - -g -> change to game's root directory (assumed to end in /game/)
+   - `-g` -> change to game's root directory (assumed to end in /game/)
-   - -w -> make game's root directory (assumed to end in /game/) writable using unionfs
+   - `-w` -> make game's root directory (assumed to end in /game/) writable using unionfs
-   - -u -> dismount writable unionfs mount if still mounted
+   - `-u` -> dismount writable unionfs mount if still mounted

-I generally make short names for all of my games, and create a launcher script /usr/local/bin.
-During installation, I let it create a desktop file, which I modify to point to /usr/local/games instead of GOG Games, as well as using my script instead of start.sh.
-I move the desktop file to /usr/local/share/applications.
+I generally make short names for all of my games, and create a launcher script with that name in `/usr/local/bin`.
+During installation, I let the installer create a menu entry (.desktop file in `~/.local/share/applications`), which I modify to point to `/usr/local/games` instead of `~/GOG Games`, as well as using my script instead of `start.sh` (without quotes, as quotes confuse some parsers).
+I move the .desktop file to `/usr/local/share/applications`, owned by root:games.
 A typical Linux game launch script looks like this:

     #!/bin/sh
     exec dogame -c /usr/local/games/Game\ Name/game/Game\ Executable "$@"